×

 People living in Prague were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Prague, it is important to pack items that will make the transition to a new city easier.
 Consider packing comfortable clothing for all seasons, as the weather in Prague can vary greatly.
 It is also important to bring any necessary documents, such as a passport, visa, and any other important paperwork.
 Additionally, it is a good idea to bring any necessary electronics, such as a laptop, phone, and charger.
-Finally, it is important to bring any items that will make your new home feel like home, such as pictures, decorations, and other personal items," explained one expat living in Prague, Czechia.
+Finally, it is important to bring any items that will make your new home feel like home, such as pictures, decorations, and other personal items," remarked one expat living in Prague, Czechia.

 Where should I setup a bank account in Prague?